Peer Reviewed Journal Articles

 (1) Dahya, N. (2009).
 Serious learning in playful roles: socio-political games for education.
 Loading, 3(4).

-(3) Dahya, N. & King, W.E. (in press).
+(3) Dahya, N. & King, W.E.
+(2018).
 Feminist perspectives and mobile culture(s): power and participation in girls’ digital video making communities.
 In Berliner, L. and Krabill, R. (Eds.).
 Feminist Interventions in Participatory Media: Pedagogy, Publics, Practice.

 (2) Jenson, J., Dahya, N., and Fisher, S. (2014).
 “Power Struggles: Knowledge production in a DIY news club”.
 In Megan Boler and Matt Ratto (Eds.) .
 DIY Citizenship: Critical Making and Social Media.
 Boston: MIT Press.